su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 As final remarks, the option `SPECIES_USE_STRONG_BC` is advised to be set to `NO` when the convective scheme for species and turbulent are `CONV_NUM_METHOD_SPECIES= BOUNDED_SCALAR` and  `CONV_NUM_METHOD_TURB= BOUNDED_SCALAR`, respectively.
 When `SCALAR_UPWIND` is used in both cases, the `SPECIES_USE_STRONG_BC`  is advised to be switched to `YES` to enforced boundary conditions and improve convergence for this convective scheme.
 The convective scheme `BOUNDED_SCALAR` will be further explained in the section [Convective-Schemes](/docs_v7/Convective-Schemes/).

-Likewise, `SPECIES_CLIPPING= NO` is only adviced when the option 'SCALAR_UPWIND' is used, the option 'BOUNDED_SCALAR' performs well without using the clipping option.
+Likewise, `SPECIES_CLIPPING= NO` is only adviced when the option ' `SCALAR_UPWIND` is used, the option `BOUNDED_SCALAR` performs well without using the clipping option.

 The other species transport options can be found in the species transport ([Inc_Species_Transport](/tutorials/Inc_Species_Transport/)).